waleedrizwan/tinytaskalternative/README.md

 Alternative to [Tiny Task](https://tinytask.net/), single‑file Python tool to record and replay mouse & keyboard input on Windows.
+Will save recordings locally to macro.json.

 ## Install & Run